DataDog/datadog-agent/docs/public/components/creating-components.md

 interface).

 Your mock must implement the `Component` interface of the `def` folder but can expose more methods if needed.
-All mock constructor must take a `*testing.T` as parameter.
+All mock constructors must take a `*testing.T` as parameter.

 In the following example, your mock has no dependencies and returns the same string every time.